The Accessibility Insights team is committed to providing tools that are fast, easy to use, and accurate.

-When teams first use Accessibility Insights, they sometimes see failures that aren't immediately clear whether they're false positives or legitimate accessibility issues.
+Teams who are new to Accessibility Insights sometimes see failures that appear to be false positives rather than legitimate accessibility issues.
 In most cases, investigation has revealed that Accessibility Insights has identified a legitimate accessibility issue.
-In the few cases where an actual false positive has been discovered, the Accessibility Insights team has quickly fixed it and deployed an update.
+In the few cases where an actual false positive has been discovered, the Accessibility Insights team has quickly fixed it and deployed an update to ensure zero false positives.

 We have two approaches to reported false positives: